• Skip to content

 However, slow decisions can mean slow and steady pain, a little more subtle but a long and painful process.

-For instance, co-workers typically are aware that a fellow employee is not performing up to standards.
-When you delay letting that person go, it can have an impact the morale on those employees who are picking up the slack.
+For instance, co-workers typically know that a fellow employee is not meeting standards.
+When you delay letting that person go, it can impact the morale of those employees who are picking up the slack.

 Hire Slow, Terminate Fast